-A Half-Time Cowboy, Byron Falk lives in a modern world, but carries an old western heart.
-Rural roots and early in life exposure to the sad sounds of country and bluegrass has surely contributed.
-Despite a late start in music, learning to play strong rhythm guitar and a couple of bluegrass licks provided the platform for a very organic and classic country sound.
+A Half-Time Cowboy, Byron Falk lives in a modern world, but embodies an old western heart.
+Rural roots and early exposure to the sad sounds of Country and Bluegrass have surely contributed.
+Despite a late start in music, He learned to play strong rhythm guitar and a couple of bluegrass licks that provide the foundation for a very organic and Classic Country sound.
 The band has played summer music festivals, community fair's, theaters and barn lofts - sharing the stage with many talented players.

 Staying true to the western art of Cowboy songs, both in lifestyle and lyric, the songs are sure to impress.
-They’re stories of horses, loneliness and heartache, and horses again.
-Byron spends several evenings a week on the backs of horses; training, riding and competing.
-"I won't be an impostor, if I'm going to sing this stuff, I've got to live it", he's said.
-But this is only a portion of his life.
+They’re stories of horses, loneliness and heartache, and horses again..
+"I won't be an impostor, if I'm going to sing this stuff, I've got to live it", he's said from his rural Manitoba ranch.
+Building a strong herd of Black Angus Cattle and a good string of quarter horses.
 "I love culture, and stories.
-The arts fascinate me", says Byron, who doesn't realistically earn his wages on horseback.
+The arts fascinate me", says Byron.

 By soulful, baritone delivery, His witty Cowboy songs, hurting ballads and confessions of the wandering soul are sure to connect with people.
-Byron claims his own version of country music, from the most realistic perspective he could.
-Inspiration flows from a life with horses, and uncovering the Canadian prairies.
+Byron claims his own version of Country Music, from the most realistic perspective he could - inspired by a life with horses, and fixated on uncovering the Canadian prairies.

 You are visitor number: 1493